-Credits: 2 (2 Practicum) Emphasis is on the development of patient care and communication skills, professional behaviors, radiation protection and safe care, basic problem-solving techniques and equipment use as the student begins to employ the imaging process to perform diagnostic procedures.
+Credits: 2 (2 Practicum) This course is a continuation of Radiologic Technology Practicum Education I. Emphasis is on the development of patient care and communication skills, professional behaviors, radiation protection and safe care, basic problem-solving techniques and equipment use as the student begins to employ the imaging process to perform diagnostic procedures.
 Students are expected to progress toward integration of fundamental imaging concepts.
 Required objectives and competencies will be completed through structured sequential assignments at designated clinical facilities.
 Prerequisite: RAD 101, 110, 115.